 Learn more about the programs we have in Cambodia, Afghanistan and Vietnam

 Read survivors’ personal stories of transformation and hope.

 Read about the Australian Hagar Heroes who are helping survivors.

 On December 8, members of Hagar Australia’s largest-ever Run for Freedom team will join 10,000 participants from across the world testing their stamina on a stunning course around Angkor Wat.We’re delighted that 35 amazing people have already signed up to...

 Keep up-to-date and read the latest Hagar Australia news here.

 To raise awareness about child sexual abuse and knowledge/skills about what to do in response, the Hagar Vietnam team coordinated with the Women's Union and Minh - Luong Secondary School in the Nghe An Province to run a contest with local secondary school students...

 Hagar Australia is an active member of the Australian Council for International Development (ACFID) and adheres to the ACFID Code of Conduct, which defines minimum standards of governance, management and accountability of development for member non-government organisations (NGOs).
 Complaints relating to a breach of the ACFID Code of Conduct can be made to the ACFID Code of Conduct Committee.

-Hagar Australia receives support from the Australian Government through an Australian Aid: Friendship Grant.
+Hagar Australia participates in Australian Government funding through Australian Aid: Friendship Grant.

 Hagar Australia acknowledges the Wurundjeri people of the Kulin Nation as the Traditional Custodians of the land on which our offices stands in Melbourne, and we pay our respect to their Elders past, present and future.